-You can now have a foreign address for your Estonian company
+You can now have a foreign legal address for an Estonian company

-On 1 February 2023, there will be regulatory changes to the registered office address of Estonian companies and the requirement to have a contact person.
+On 1 February 2023, there will be regulatory changes to the registered legal address of Estonian companies and the requirement to have a contact person.

 The Commercial Register Act, which enters into force on 1 February 2023, changes the regulation of the registered office address of a legal person and specifies when it is necessary to designate a contact person for the company.